KONG Classic Dog Toy (Large)

 Why Dog Toys Matter for Your Collie

-Mental stimulation is not optional for the Collie -- it is essential.
-With their devoted and proud nature, boredom leads to destructive behavior, excessive barking, or anxiety.
-The right toys channel their high energy into positive outlets.
-At 50-75 lbs, standard dog toys become choking hazards or get destroyed in minutes.
-You need toys specifically designed for powerful jaws.
+Mental stimulation isn't optional for the Collie -- I've seen what happens when smart, active breeds get bored, and it's never pretty.
+Their devoted and proud nature means understimulation leads to destructive behavior, excessive barking, or anxiety.
+The right toys channel their high energy into something productive.
+At 50-75 lbs, standard dog toys are either choking hazards or get shredded in minutes.
+Maple (my Aussie) destroyed a 'heavy-duty' toy in under ten minutes -- you need gear built for serious jaws.

 Large-Breed Sizing for Collie (50-75 lbs)